Former NFL players union director dies at age 76

 Cress Funeral Service in Madison said arrangements for Garvey are pending.

 Garvey initially became involved with football when he was assigned to counsel NFLPA president John Mackey, a tight end who would make the Pro Football Hall of Fame, as the union negotiated a new labor agreement with the league.
-Soon after, Garvey became the union's first executive director as the NFLPA was became the certified bargaining agent for the players.
+Soon after, Garvey became the union's first executive director when the NFLPA became the certified bargaining agent for the players.

 One of Garvey's main objectives was to eliminate the Rozelle Rule that bound players to their teams and prevented free agency of any kind.
 The union didn't achieve free agency until 1993, when another former player and Hall of Famer, Gene Upshaw, had taken over leading the union.